omondiEric/whereYouArt/contextual1.md

 ### Who you observed or interviewed, their background, and the environment.

 We interviewed a senior Williams student who will we refer to as Jim.
 He has been to WCMA before and visits occasionally (~2 times a year) to explore the exhibits.
-We conducted our interview in the reading room, having Jim sit on a couch with a laptop.
+We conducted our inquiry in the reading room, having Jim sit on a couch with a laptop.
 There were no other museum visitors, which was helpful in creating a quiet, focused space.

 ### What did you learn?